 The answer is clear when we think about where these omega 6 fats are found.

 In fact, all these omega 6 fats are found in seed oils that are widely used in the food industry because they have a longer shelf life and higher smoking point.

 But this practice is not limited to fried foods and condiments.
 These oils are added to practically any packaged food (bread, pizza, snacks etc.) because they represent the cheapest and most effective solution to keeping them moist and to lengthening their sell-by date.

-In addition to this, the misbalance between Omega 3 and Omega 6 fats has important effects on our immune system, our perception of pain, and our emotional responses (further analysis on the link between immune system and emotions can be found in articles linked to psychosomatics and emotions in our blog, or in our book: Evolution, Adaptation and Physiology).
+In addition to this, the misbalance between Omega 3 and Omega 6 fats has important effects on our immune system, our perception of pain, and our emotional responses (further analysis on the link between immune system and emotions can be found in articles linked to psychosomatics and emotions in our blog, or in our book: The Switch – The Science of Change

 Omega 3 and omega 6 fats are lipid molecule precursors (eicosanoids) with a critical role in signalling inflammation.
 In a nutshell, omega 3 fats favour anti-inflammatory signalling, while omega 6 fats favour pro-inflammatory signalling.